woossi0/suite/docs/usermanual/source/install/mac/tomcat/geoserver/install.rst

       cp ~/Downloads/BoundlessSuite-4.9-war/geoserver.war /Library/Tomcat/webapps/

 #.
-Start the Tomcat service, Tomcat will deploy the :file:`geoserver.war` into a :guilable:`geoserver` folder visible in the :file:`webapps` folder.
+Start the Tomcat service, Tomcat will deploy the :file:`geoserver.war` into a :guilabel:`geoserver` folder visible in the :file:`webapps` folder.

 #.
 Using your browser navigate to `localhost:8080/geoserver <http://localhost:8080/geoserver>`__.
 At the top of the screen fill in the default geoserver credentials:

    * :guilabel:`Username`: ``admin``
    * :guilabel:`Password`: ``geoserver``

 #.
-Visit the :guilable:`Server Status` page, under :guilabel:`About & Status` on the left-hand side of the page.
+Visit the :guilabel:`Server Status` page, under :guilabel:`About & Status` on the left-hand side of the page.
     add img

 #.
 Confirm the :guilabel:`Data Directory` (GEOSERVER_DATA_DIRECTORY) is correct.